Courtlandt Place, Houston: Murray B. Jones House

 The Murray B. Jones House at 22 Courtlandt Place is a stucco building with colonial elements, completed in 1925.
 The architect is unknown according to one source.
 Another source attributes the architectural work to Birdsall Briscoe, and characterizes the style as Georgian Revival.

 The Murray B. Jones House represents Courtlandt Place connections to an old-guard Houston family.
 Captain James A. Baker purchased the lot, then built this home for his daughter Alice Baker Jones (1887–1978) and her husband, Murray Brashear Jones (1886–1963).
 Captain Baker practiced law with Baker, Botts, and Baker, a top law firm in Houston founded by his father, who was also named James Addison Baker.
 The Bakers were long-associated with William Marsh Rice, and the firm bearing their name represented Rice's estate after he died under suspicious circumstances.
 Murray Jones also had deep Houston roots, though with humbler origins through his grandfather, Isaac Brashear.
 Murray matriculated at the University of Texas and Princeton University, and again at the University of Texas to study law.
 He practiced law in Texas between 1910 and 1960.
 However, Murray and Alice Jones did not stay together for much longer, divorcing in the 1920s.
 Alice remained in the house until 1946.

 Johnelle Bryan House

 The Johnelle Bryan House at 15 Courtlandt Place is of an Italian Renaissance design by Carlos B Schoeppl, his only commission in the neighborhood, which he finished in 1925.
 Also known as the Bryan-Chapman House, the original residents were Caroline Bryan Chapman (1859–1933) and Johnelle Bryan (1861–1935).
 Their three brothers died in the Civil War, and they lost their father in 1867.
 The sisters hosted musical performances in this house, and were local patrons of the performing arts.
 Joseph F. and Wadesha Bashara acquired the home in 1935, and like the previous owners, they used it as a venue for live music.

+Schoeppl was famous for his Spanish and Mediterranean Revival architecture houses in Texas and Florida.
+This building was designed to prominently feature Ludowici tile for the roof and Acme brick for the walls.